Nintendo Switch couch co-op games

 Aegis Defenders

-A couple of these Switch couch co-op recommendations are still on my to-play list, and Aegis Defenders ā an action-platformer tower-defense game ā is one of them.
+A couple of these Switch couch co-op recommendations are still on my to-play list, and Aegis Defenders ā€” an action-platformer tower-defense game ā€” is one of them.
 It’s a little outside my partner’s wheelhouse, and anyone who regularly tries to pick out multiplayer games knows the dance you have to do when describing what they’re like.

-That said, Aegis Defenders comes highly recommended by Chris Carter, who is also a big proponent of co-op gaming.
+That said, Aegis Defenders comes highly recommended by Chris Carter, a big proponent of co-op gaming.
 Here’s the line from his review that sold me on it: “Each stage is set up like a platformer (with lots of hidden areas to find) before culminating in a tower defense challenge, and the way it all flows together is seamless.
 You can use structures in the platforming section or sweet platforming maneuvers and attacks in the tower defense arena.
 It gets incredibly hectic once you unlock everything…”

 Full Metal Furies

 Welp, I might as well rip off the whole bandage while I’m at it.
-I also haven’t checked out Full Metal Furies yet, which I feel bad about, but it’s on my list ā and this list!
+I also haven’t checked out Full Metal Furies yet, which I feel bad about, but it’s on my list ā€” and this list!

 This is a modern action-RPG-ified take on beat-’em-ups similar to Castle Crashers, and it’s from Cellar Door Games, the team behind the hugely popular Rogue Legacy.
-The difference is, it’s got some brilliant puzzles ā to the point where people can justifiably argue that they’re the best part of the entire game.
-While it wasn’t a commercial success (far from it), Full Metal Furies is a really heartfelt game that doesn’t deserve to be forgotten.
+The difference is that it’s got some brilliant puzzles ā€” to where people can justifiably argue that they’re the best part of the entire game.
+Many of these puzzles require you to use the skills of each of the game’s four different playable classes, so you’ll have to cooperate with your fellow players to figure out how to progress.
+The game’s bosses also follow this same philosophy, so it doesn’t feel like you’ve fallen into a completely different game when the action stops and the thinking starts.

-As Patrick Hancock put it in his review, there’s “a lot to love here in what ends up being a fantastic beat-āem-up that deserves to stand alongside modern classics.”
+While it wasn’t a commercial success (far from it), Full Metal Furies is a heartfelt game that doesn’t deserve to be forgotten.
+As Patrick Hancock put it in his review, there’s “a lot to love here in what ends up being a fantastic beat-ā€™em-up that deserves to stand alongside modern classics.”

 Unrailed!